 If I see sexual harassment, what should I do?

 If you feel uncomfortable, even if the person the action is directed towards is not offended, it is sexual harassment.
-You can tell the person you feel uncomfortable with their actions, you can speak with an adult you trust and ask their help, you can call the SARA Hotline at 703.683.7273, or text the word SEX to 30644.
+You can tell the person you feel uncomfortable with their actions, you can speak with an adult you trust and ask their help, you can call the Sexual Assault Hotline at 703.683.7273, or text the word SEX to 30644.

 If I am sexually harassed, what can I do?

 - Don't blame yourself.

 - Tell someone; and keep telling until they help you.

 - Tell the harasser to stop; that you don't like their actions.

 - Keep a written record of all incidents in case you decide to make a report.

 If you are sexually harassed, you may feel a wide range of emotions, including:

 You may even experience a change in your sleeping or eating habits or daily routine.
 You may withdraw from others in an effort to avoid threatening situations.